sharawy/Smart-Assistant/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Ensure you have the OpenAI API key set up in your environment variables:
+3. Ensure you have a Gemini API key:
-   - Open config.py and replace your-openai-api-key with your OpenAI API key
+   - Open `config.py` and replace the value of `GEMINI_API_KEY` with your Gemini API key from Google AI Studio.
 4. Configuring Microsoft Word Path

     If the default path to Microsoft Word (`C:\Program Files (x86)\Microsoft Office\root\Office16\WINWORD.EXE`) is incorrect, you can update it in the `config.py` file.